REGnosys/rosetta-code-generators/README.md

 ---
 title: "Rosetta Code Generators"
 date: 2022-02-09T00:38:25+09:00
-description: "Do you want to adopt a technical standard expressed as a domain model in the Rosetta DSL, but in a language other than the default (Java) distribution?
+description: "Do you want to adopt a technical standard expressed as a domain model in the Rune DSL, but in a language other than the default (Java) distribution?
 You can use this guide to write your own code generator in the language of your choosing."
 draft: false
 weight: 3
 ---